 George E. Burch Fellowship in Theoretical Medicine and Affiliated Sciences

-The Burch Fellowship Program is a nomination-only opportunity that awards $60,000 plus allowances to post-doctoral scholars, whose research interests lie within medicine, biology, physics, chemistry, and fields in the social science and humanities, as it applies to health and medicine.
+The Burch Fellowship Program is an opportunity that awards $60,000 plus allowances to post-doctoral scholars, whose research interests lie within medicine, biology, physics, chemistry, and fields in the social science and humanities, as it applies to health and medicine.
 For more information go here.